-Analysis | What the Texas bill reveals about the GOP vote-restriction push
+Analysis | Texas GOP now claims its bill limiting Black churches’ ‘souls to the polls’ was a typo

 Georgia took power away from Secretary of State Brad Raffensperger, who was one of the few Republicans to strongly rebuke Trump’s voter fraud claims.
 Arizona recently moved to do the same with its Democratic secretary of state, Katie Hobbs.
 What bearing does a secretary of state’s power have on the legitimacy of votes — again, without any proof of wrongdoing either by voters or the secretary?

-And Georgia’s bill was only less restrictive because it abandoned other, more extreme provisions which had passed in both the state House and state Senate which would have eliminated no-excuse absentee voting entirely and strongly curtailed Sunday early voting.
+And Georgia’s bill was only less restrictive because it abandoned other, more extreme provisions that had passed in either the state House or state Senate.
+A provision passed by the House would have strongly curtailed Sunday early voting, and one passed by the Senate would have eliminated no-excuse absentee voting entirely.

-That last one is particularly relevant to the Texas bill.
+That last one brings us to the Texas bill.

-The Georgia bill was cast by Republicans as less restrictive in part because it ditched a proposal limiting Sunday early voting which would have disproportionately impacted Black churches’ “souls to the polls” events.
+The Georgia bill was cast by Republicans as less restrictive in part because it ditched a proposal limiting Sunday early voting that would have disproportionately affected Black churches’ “souls to the polls” events.
 Democrats including Senate Majority Leader Charles E. Schumer (D-N.Y.) at times overstated the actual impact of the bills on “souls to the polls,” but the Georgia legislature did at one point consider eliminating Sunday early voting entirely.
 And at the time of Schumer’s comment, the state House voted to limit Sunday early voting to one Sunday, while previously allowing two.
 The final version, after the outcry, continued to allow two.

 If this was meant to assuage concerns about the bill being targeted at Black churches, the Texas bill thumbed its nose at the whole thing.
-As The Post’s Amy Gardner notes in her analysis of the bill, it would bar early voting before 1 p.m. on Sundays.
+As The Washington Post’s Amy Gardner notes in her analysis of the bill, it would bar early voting before 1 p.m. on Sundays.

 Even the Wall Street Journal editorial board, which otherwise echoed defenses of the Georgia bill by downplaying the Texas bill’s restrictions, called this a mistake: